top of page

 What qualifications and experience do you have?

-Our two podiatrists, Martin and Angie all hold degrees which involved over 1,000 hours of clinical experience throughout their three-year study at the Leaf Hospital - University of Brighton.
-This is augmented by over 10 years each in practice for Martin and Angie.
+Our two podiatrists, Martin and Angie hold degrees which involved over 1,000 hours of clinical experience throughout their three-year study at the Leaf Hospital - University of Brighton.
+This is augmented by over 30 years combined clinical experience to date.

 How do I book an appointment?